YonatanNechmad/YonatanNechmad/README.md

+- Hi :)
--Hi, I’m Yonatan Nechmad.
+  I’m Yonatan Nechmad.

--I’m interested in Innovation, technologies, Blockchain, crypto and algo-trading.
+- I’m interested in Innovation, technologies, Blockchain, crypto and algo-trading.

--I am currently a student of computer science and economics at Ben-Gurion University, Israel.
+- I am currently a student of computer science and economics at Ben-Gurion University, Israel.